We’ve all read the horror stories.

 People paying good money for an airport parking service and then going on a dream holiday…only to come back and find that their car has not been looked after while they’ve been away.

-We’ve read stories of cars abandoned in fields, being joyridden for miles and being left unsecured, and it really makes us angry, and Sheriff Steve has had enough!
+We’ve read stories of cars abandoned in fields, being joyridden for miles and being left unsecured.
+It really makes us angry, and Sheriff Steve has had enough!

 A few bad apples are giving reputable companies a bad name, and putting customers’ cars at risk while they do it.

 Despite the cowboys who are trying to make some easy money, trustworthy airport parking providers give you convenience, security and great value.

 So we’re going to go through four ways you can avoid these cowboy airport parking companies.